Su Yu: After the establishment of the PRC

 When the Korean War broke out in 1950, it was rumored that Su Yu was the commander that Mao wanted to lead the Chinese People's Volunteer Army into Korea, because of his experience of commanding a large number of troops.
-However, because of his illness (caused by shell fragments in the 1930s), neither Su nor Lin Biao (also rumored to be sick) was able to command the CVA.
+However, because of his illness (caused by shell fragments in the 1930s), neither Su nor Lin Biao (also rumored to be sick) was able to command the CPVA.
 In the end, Peng Dehuai was selected.

-He was made a da jiang (Grand General) in 1955, the most senior of the ten men to receive this rank.
+He was made a da jiang (Grand General) in 1955, one of ten men to receive this second-highest rank.
 He served in numerous positions, including Chief of the People's Liberation Army General Staff Department in the 1950s.

+In 1980, China adopted a new Military Strategic Guideline that envisioned using a combined arms approach and positional warfare to defend against a potential invasion by the Soviet Union.
+In Su's analysis, positional defenses would be beneficial because the Soviet Union would be disinclined to use tactical nuclear weapons for fear of destroying spoils of war and making itself unable to use captured cities as forward bases.
+Su also contended that the Soviet Union would view the use of nuclear weapons as extremely costly, because "we also have nuclear weapons, if you attack we attack, there is danger that all will suffer great losses, so it cannot but have some hesitation."
+Su also expected that once nuclear weapons were used, escalation would be impossible to avoid, because "it is very hard for any limits to exist, so tactical scale could develop into strategic scale" use.

 In his later years, he published The Memoirs of Su Yu (粟裕回忆录).
 He died in Beijing on February 5, 1984, at the age of 77.
-According to his last wish, his body was cremated and scattered to places he had fought.
+According to his last wish, his body was cremated and scattered to places he had fought in.